-Throughout the school there will be consistent challenging of homophobic, biphobic and transphobic attitudes, behaviour and language.
+Throughout the school there will be consistent challenging of homophobic, biphobic and transphobic attitudes, behaviour and language in line with the school's anti-bullying policy.

 We recognise that children at Queensway come from a range of family backgrounds, these include: children whose parents are not married; children whose parents have divorced or separated; children in public care; children living with foster parents, grandparents, parents of different ethnicities, disabled parents, same-sex parents and single parents.
 We will endeavour to ensure that children see these family groupings and relationships represented and affirmed within our curriculum and resources.